Prof. Kevin Thompson

 The two met in their first year as undergraduates at Royal College of Music in London.
-Although they were studying different instruments – he played trumpet, she was a pianist – a shared passion for all form of arts, fine art, theatre, music in particular, drew them together.
+Although they were studying different instruments – he played the trumpet, she was a pianist – a shared passion for all form of arts, fine art, theatre, music in particular, drew them together.

 “To paraphrase Erich Segal, what can you say about a girl who loved Mozart, Bach, The Beatles and me,” Thompson reflects fondly.
 The couple married young, just 23 years old, convinced that they had found soul mates in each other.
 The decades that followed tested that bond as the two lived apart from each other, pursuing career opportunities in different parts of the world.

 As busy as they are, the Thompson’s manage to find time for leisurely pursuits.
-They enjoy the simple delights available in Macau, ranging from dining in traditional restaurants to keeping fit in the gym and at the beach, to attending all manner of arts and cultural performances.
-When Thompson describes Macau, it’s an adventure – a kaleidoscope of wonders and experiences, always offering up something new to do, see or taste.
+They enjoy the simple delights available in Macao, ranging from dining in traditional restaurants to keeping fit in the gym and at the beach, to attending all manner of arts and cultural performances.
+When Thompson describes Macao, it’s an adventure – a kaleidoscope of wonders and experiences, always offering up something new to do, see or taste.

 Doing his part to contribute to the cultural vibrancy of the city, Thompson has taken on a number of roles outside the university.
-Most notably, he worked with the French diaspora to introduce and programme concerts and performance, part of the annual Le French May Arts Festival to Macau in 2013, after its many years of success in Hong Kong.
+Most notably, he worked with the French diaspora to introduce and programme concerts and performance, part of the annual Le French May Arts Festival to Macao in 2013, after its many years of success in Hong Kong.

-He also brought British arts, Cambridge Collegiate Choirs, UK business leaders and entrepreneurs to Macau.
-He has conducted the Macao Orchestra Brass in a celebration at Macau Tower for the last two years to mark the official birthday of Queen Elizabeth II, Her Majesty’s 90th and 91st birthdays and was recently elected president of Macau European Chamber of Commerce, which aims to facilitate Sino-Western collaboration and continue Macau’s cross-cultural heritage.
+He also brought British arts, Cambridge Collegiate Choirs, UK business leaders and entrepreneurs to Macao.
+He has conducted the Macao Orchestra Brass in a celebration at Macau Tower for the last two years to mark the official birthday of Queen Elizabeth II, Her Majesty’s 90th and 91st birthdays and was recently elected president of Macau European Chamber of Commerce, which aims to facilitate Sino-Western collaboration and continue Macao’s cross-cultural heritage.